 If the project that you’re working on doesn’t have an exact deadline, it can be extremely tempting to keep pushing it back further and further.

-The Journal of Consumer Research published a study that showed longer deadlines, or no deadline at all can lead people to procrastinate on a task, or just not complete it at all.
+The Journal of Consumer Research published a study that showed longer deadlines, or no deadline at all can lead even productive people to procrastinate on a task, or just not complete it at all.
+While setting long-term goals is still helpful, it's the short term ones that work best as productivity tools.

 7. Catch Some ZZZ’s